Tobias Forge: Musical style

+psychedelic rock, doom metal, and death metal.
+The latter of which describes Repugnant, a previous band he was in.

 Other work

 Forge, as Papa Emeritus III, appears as a guest on Candlemass's May 2018 vinyl-exclusive version of "House of Doom".
 As Cardinal Copia, he joined members of Candlemass and Vargas and Lagola for a live performance of "Enter Sandman" in front of King Carl XVI Gustaf of Sweden and Queen Silvia of Sweden during a ceremony on 14 June 2018 honoring Metallica with the Polar Music Prize.
 Cardinal Copia also makes a featured appearance on the song "I'm Not Afraid" from Emigrate's November 2018 album A Million Degrees.
 On 22 January 2021, Papa Emeritus IV joined the Hellacopters on the Swedish television game show På spåret to perform a cover of "Sympathy for the Devil".
 Papa Emeritus IV also appeared at Guaranteed Rate Field on 22 September 2022 to throw out the ceremonial first pitch of the Chicago White Sox and Cleveland Guardians baseball game.
 Forge also appeared in the last episode of Netflix series Clark, that aired in May 2022.

+Directed by Forge and Alex Ross Perry, on 20 June 2024, Rite Here Rite Now was released in cinemas globally by Trafalgar Releasing.
+The film includes a narrative story based on a web series produced by the band, which incorporates fictional characters and lore surrounding them.

 Personal life

-Forge is married to Boel Maria Elizabeth Forge, and is the father of fraternal twins, Morris and Minou.
-His daughter sings "Ashes", the opening track to Prequelle.
+Forge grew up in a predominantly Christian environment, where he was exposed to Christian teachings, films, and stories about Jesus from a young age.
+He stated that, during his adolescence, he "unquestionably [threw his] hands into the hands of Satan," citing his experiences with both a strict stepmother and a strict religious schoolteacher, which led him to feel alienated and ultimately embrace Satanism as a rebellious response to what he perceived as the oppressive ideologies of certain Christians.
+In keeping with his interest in Satanism, Forge does not identify as an atheist or anti-religious.

-His brother Sebastian, who was thirteen years his senior, had a large influence on Tobias and introduced him to film and music such as Siouxsie and the Banshees, Kim Wilde, Rainbow, Kiss, and Mötley Crüe at a very young age.
+His brother Sebastian, who was thirteen years his senior, had a large influence on him and introduced him to film and music such as Siouxsie and the Banshees, Kim Wilde, Rainbow, Kiss, and Mötley Crüe at a very young age.
 Sebastian died from heart disease on 12 March 2010, the same day that Ghost released their first demo songs online.
-Sebastian was also a published author.

-Forge stated that as an adolescent he "unquestionably [threw] [his] hands into the hands of Satan."
-He cited a strict stepmother, the alienation he felt at her home, and an even stricter religious schoolteacher for making him run "headfirst into the arms of the devil."
+Forge is married and the father of fraternal twins, a son named Morris and a daughter named Minou, born in 2008.
+Minou sings in "Ashes", the opening track to Prequelle.
+Morris is featured on Ghost's cover of the Metallica song "Enter Sandman", which Forge recorded to support Camp Aranu'tiq, a summer camp for transgender youths.

+Forge is a member of the Swedish Order of Freemasons.